Naloxone – Life Saving Medication for Opioid Overdoses

 Send us an email and suggest a topic.

-This article was provided by the clinical pharmacy at Rx Infinity.
+This article was provided by Daniella Santaera, Clinical Pharmacist for RXI Specialty Pharmacy in association with Rx Infinity.
 Rx Infinity provides optimal and sustainable patient management solutions through customized programs, innovative technology and added value services that improve the overall patient experience; while helping payers and plan sponsors achieve sustainability in the management of drug plans expenditures.

 This information is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions about your medical condition.
 Do not disregard professional medical advice or delay seeking advice or treatment because of something you have read here.